 Your celebrant might have another wedding to get to.
 Popular celebrants do more than one ceremony in a day.
 They always leave a buffer but you’ll be putting them in a very awkward situation if you arrive very late and presume they have nowhere else to be.
 At worst, they will have to cut your ceremony short.
 At best, they will stay but probably charge you a late arrival fee.
 Make sure you know the details of your service agreement and have an honest conversation with your celebrant about the likely ceremony start time.

 My advice is to aim to arrive at the venue on time.
-Generally it takes about five to ten minutes to get the guest to move closer to fill all the seats and to get both sides of the bridal party sorted before the processional song can be played.
+Generally, it takes about five to ten minutes to get the guests to move closer to fill all the seats and to get both sides of the bridal party sorted before the walking-in song can be played.

 Everyone needs to be out of the car, lined up in the correct order and have time for last minute re-adjustments like giving the dress one last fluff, fixing a skewed bowtie or a drooping boutonniere.

 Then you need time to take a deep breath, settle the nerves, and take it all in.